I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 What people like

-Ecosmart ECo27 is a powerful heater that is able to comfortably supply hot water to multiple fixtures in the household at the same time.
+Ecosmart ECo27 Tankless water heater is a powerful such that is able to comfortably supply hot water to multiple fixtures in the household at the same time.
 It has an accurate temperate control with self-moderating power consumption.
-It is a good option for homes with high demand and in places with cold temperatures.
-In addition, it’s not as pricey compared to other heaters in the market which are of the same level of performance or even lower.
+It is a good option for homeowners with high demand and for places with very cold temperatures.
+And, it’s not as pricey compared to other tankless water heaters in the market which are of the same level of performance or even lower.
 The lifetime warranty is one of the best in the market.
-In addition, energy efficiency means increased savings on home heating cost.
+In addition, energy efficiency means increased savings on home heating costs.
 Finally, the self-regulating power control system is great for enhancing efficiency which leads to reduced power bills.

 What people don’t like

-When researching this unit I come across some people who claimed the lifetime warranty is not automatic, and you have to meet some condition.
+When researching its reviews, I come across some people who claimed the lifetime warranty is not automatic, and you have to meet some conditions.
 Therefore, you should be careful and read the fine print before you buy.
 Unlike Stiebel Eltron Tempra that heats water instantly.
-There is a small delay in getting hot water going.
+There is a small delay in getting the hot water going.

 - Ability to heat more than 3 gallons per minute depending on water temperature.